 The geospatial industry is escaping the flatlands by transforming into being three-dimensional.
 This very subject is the highlight of the Mladen Stojic’s keynote at HxGN LIVE this year.

 In early days 3D was mostly about the ‘pretty picture’, and form superceded function.
-A common l was proper business cases that could support the extra effort needed to create 3D.
+The most common problem was the lack of proper business cases that could support the extra effort needed to create 3D.
 In a professional work environment, eye candy alone is not enough to justify such a transition.

 One of the major goals in collecting geospatial data is to capture change, as accurately as possible.
 In previous years, much of the local to regional change detection we did was done in 2D, using aerial imagery.
 It has its fair share of limitations.
 Things like leaning of structures, influences of shadow and other conditions that affect differences in pixel values all have a negative effect on the ability to detect significant changes.